 3) First step came under Mehboob Ali

-An unsung hero as he is known, Mehboob Ali has been the force behind a lot of Badminton stars in India.
+The unsung hero, Mehboob Ali has been the force behind a lot of Badminton stars in India.
 P.V.
 Sindhu began her apprenticeship with Mehboob Ali.
 It was in Secunderabad at the Badminton courts of Indian Railway Institute of Signal Engineering and Telecommunications.

 4) Learning from her idol

-It was Gopichand’s triumph at the 2001 All England Badminton Championship that gave her the initial spark to decided on taking major steps towards achieving her goal
+It was Gopichand’s triumph at the 2001 All England Badminton Championship that gave her the initial spark to taking major steps towards achieving her goal

 5) Training the hard way